peter-evans/create-pull-request/docs/concepts-guidelines.md

 ## How the action works

-By default, the action expects to be executed on the pull request `base`&mdash;the branch you intend to modify with the proposed changes.
+Unless the `base` input is supplied, the action expects the target repository to be checked out on the pull request `base`&mdash;the branch you intend to modify with the proposed changes.

 Workflow steps: